CoinSpot Cryptocurrency Exchange

 Bitcoin's stock to flow ratio may be imbuing it with a similar robustness.

 At its current rate, it would take 27 years of Bitcoin mining to double the current supply.

 But it won't stay at its current rate.
-Bitcoin's stock to flow ratio is designed to increase over time, with periodic cuts to the supply, commonly referred to as "halvings" or "halvenings" if you want to be cute about it.
+Bitcoin's stock to flow ratio is designed to increase over time, with periodic cuts to the supply, commonly referred to as "halvings", or "halvenings".

 Despite all its volatility and mania, Bitcoin prices have been consistently finding a price floor in a way that correlates with the asset's stock to flow ratio.